intelsmartedgeons/docs/software-modules/5G-UPF-workload-acceleration.md

 Copyright (c) 2022 Intel Corporation
 ```

-# Intel Software Modules for 5G UPF with Intel® Smart Edge Open
+# Intel Software Modules for 5G UPF with Intel® Smart Edge

-As part of the growing network edge to deliver the right latency and bandwidth, Intel offers a set of software modules with Intel® Smart Edge Open to accelerate 5G user plane
+As part of the growing network edge to deliver the right latency and bandwidth, Intel offers a set of software modules with Intel® Smart Edge to accelerate 5G user plane
 function (UPF) workload capabilities.
 These software modules are fully optimized on Intel® Xeon® processors and offer the following key benefits to software developers for
 their service offerings:
 - Optimized UPF deployment in an on-premises or network infrastructure edge.